-Many health-food stores have a bulk herbs section, where you can by echinacea root, either dried and chopped, a powdered form.
-The dried chopped form may be made into a decoction, or even just washed down with water like pills.
+Many health-food stores have a bulk herbs section, where you can buy echinacea root, either dried, chopped, or in a powdered form.
+The dried chopped form may be made into a decoction, or even just washed down with water-like pills.
 The dried powdered form may be mixed with hot water to make a tea.
 Use about one heaping tablespoon of powder for each cup of tea.

 Here is an important rule when using echinacea: Don't skimp on the dose.
 When in doubt, take too much rather than too little.

 Echinacea has almost no flavor, though it may leave a kind of gritty feel in the mouth because it can be slightly numbing.
 Since you would probably prefer your echinacea “tea” to have a pleasant taste, you may add some of your other favorite herbs, such as mint, chamomile, hibiscus flowers, or even a handful of dried cranberries.
 Corn silk would be a soothing addition, but it doesn't have much flavor.

 Here’s how to add these flavoring herbs: After the echinacea decoction has simmered for 20-30 minutes, remove from heat and add your favorite flavoring herb.
 Cover and let stand for about 10 minutes.
 You have just made a combination of a tea and a decoction!
 This combination is often used to prepare herbal medicines because some ingredients must be simmered and others steeped.

 This is the quickest of all possible remedies for UTIs!